Lesson 3 Stories of English Words and Expressions

 English Words of Foreign Origin

-Here are some ____ with interesting stories.
+Here are some examples with interesting ____

 shampoo